-Working together to improve our communities
+Working together to improve our communities.

-In Dudley borough we have a strong history of people working together to improve their local communities.
+In Dudley we have a strong history of people working together to improve their local communities.
 Community forum meetings are open to everyone and provide a great opportunity for local councillors, police, local organisations/businesses and residents to come together on a regular basis.

 Since January 2017 community forum meetings and Police and Communities Together (PACT) meetings have become joint meetings with both ward councillors and a police representative present at all forums.